-The Boaz Night Shelter runs from October until the end of April each year.
-The Boaz Night Shelter is run by teams of volunteers across Manchester, supported by a part time Boaz Night Shelter coordinator.
+The Boaz Trust is a charity working to support destitute asylum seekers and refugees.
+The Boaz night shelter runs from October until the end of April each year.
+The night shelter is run by teams of volunteers across Manchester, supported by two part time Boaz night shelter coordinators.

-In 2017, we will be running men’s and women’s night shelters in parallel, with 2 separate sets of overnight venues and 2 separate teams of volunteers.
+In 2017, we are running men’s and women’s night shelters in parallel, with 2 separate sets of overnight venues and 2 separate teams of volunteers.

 - Women and men who have claimed asylum but have had their cases refused and are now homeless